bexcite/apolloscape-sfm/README.md

 ## Serialization

 Cached featured and the final map serialization is implemented with Cereal.
 So the quickest way to see something is to restore the previous map.
-In the results folder there is one such map that can be viewed without reconstruction step as:
+In the results folder there is `sfm_out_sample.bin` map that can be viewed without reconstruction step as:
 ```
-# TBD the example map
+cd build
-./bin/3d_recon --restore=../results/sfm_example.bin
+./bin/3d_recon --restore=../results/sfm_out_sample.bin
 ```